Best Bike Locks Compared

 - Same price as the LINKA smart lock

-Like a lot of fresh names on the list, Foldylock continues to make a name for itself with a prime flagship product.
+Like a lot of fresh names on the list, Foldylock continues to make a name for itself.
 The company takes flexibility and security to a new level in a small but powerful package.

 This is as close to perfection as you can get when it comes to a bike lock that retains its flexibility and portability.
-Thieves will have a hard time finding a weak link to exploit without spending a large amount of time getting it off.
+The lock and hinges have a durable and strong feel to them.
+The metal bars would be highly difficult to cut through, and the rivets at the hinges are steel.

 Is the price still high for the Nok?
 U-Lock, but it is about 25% less than the Linka Smart Lock.
 That little bit of savings can make a big difference to some users.